marawanokasha/udacity_data_engineering/project_6_capstone/README.md

 ## Tools Used

-- Airflow: for orchestrating and running the data pipelines
+- **Airflow**: for orchestrating and running the data pipelines
-- Spark / EMR: for doing the heavy lifting of data transformation and copying
+- **Spark / EMR**: for doing the heavy lifting of data transformation and copying
-- Redshift: Serves as a final place to save the cleaned data saved as a start schema so that ad-hoc analysis can be easily performed
+- **Redshift**: Serves as a final place to save the cleaned data saved as a start schema so that ad-hoc analysis can be easily performed
-- S3: Serves as a staging ground between the different steps of the pipeline
+- **S3**: Serves as a staging ground between the different steps of the pipeline
-- Cassandra: Used as a backend DB for the web application.
+- **Cassandra**: Used as a backend DB for the web application.
 Allows incredibly fast retrieval of data for specific queries.
-- Cloudformation: For automatic the provisioning and destruction of infrastructure
+- **Cloudformation**: For automatic the provisioning and destruction of infrastructure
-- Sklearn: for training an ML model for overstay prediction
+- **Sklearn**: for training an ML model for overstay prediction
-- Flask: for creating a small web application for displaying statistics about the immigration data and allowing the user to interact with the ML model
+- **Flask**: for creating a small web application for displaying statistics about the immigration data and allowing the user to interact with the ML model

 ## Data Flow